-Jeddah's fast and flowing nature rewards top speed but punishes anyone who dares remove too much wing.
-As a result, we have opted for something of a compromise with this setup.
+Jeddah's fast and flowing nature rewards top speed but punishes anyone who goes too far off track.
+As a result, we've opted for 25-27 on the wings.

-An early meta is establishing itself in F1 23 for this setting, which dictates how the rear wheels rotate in relation to one another.
+Transmission dictates how the rear wheels rotate in relation to one another.
+We've gone for a 50-55 setup here.

-We have gone with 39-10 on the suspension and 15-10 for the anti-roll bars.
-This gives the car good turn-in performance and pointiness while keeping the rear from fully stepping out.
+We have gone with 40-13 on the suspension and 11-6 for the anti-roll bars.
+This gives the car good performance when turning in while keeping the rear from fully stepping out.

-We have gone with 100% brake pressure and 57% brake bias.
-This gives you the best stopping force without high risk of lockups, but they can still occur if your trail braking technique isn't great.
+We have gone with 100% brake pressure and 55% brake bias.
+This gives you the best stopping force without a high risk of lockups.

-To remove lockups completely you can either use the ABS assist or reduce the brake pressure by a few clicks, just bear in mind that lower brake pressure means less stopping power so you will need to brake earlier.
+To remove lockups completely you can reduce the brake pressure by a few clicks, just bear in mind that lower brake pressure means less stopping power so you will need to brake earlier.